FreemapSlovakia/freemap-mapserver/README.md

   minExpiredBatchSize: 500, // batch size when deleting expired files; set to null to delete without batching,
   expiresZoom: 14, // on which zoom does imposm3 marks tiles as expired,
-  prerenderMaxZoom: 14, // we need to know it even in on-demand only instance for creating index files }
+  prerenderMaxZoom: 14, // we need to know it even in on-demand only instance for creating index files
+  // how long to delay rendering a tile when expiring tiles
+  // this is to prevent drastical fi i/o slowdown when prerendering eats 100% cpu
+  // set to zero to prevent this feature
+  prerenderDelayWhenExpiring: 50,
+}
 ```